geolessel/react-phoenix/README.md

 of Webpack, this package can make getting React into your application much faster than switching over to a different system.

-> Note regarding Phoenix version 1.3
+> Note regarding Phoenix versions <= 1.3
 >
-> Phoenix 1.3 and earlier use Brunch by default instead of Webpack for asset compilation.
+> Phoenix versions 1.3 and earlier use Brunch by default instead of Webpack for asset compilation.
 > The setup for apps using Brunch is different than apps using Webpack.
 If you'd like to
 > read the old guide for 1.3/Brunch, you can read the [Phoenix 1.3 README](README-phoenix-1.3.md).

-> Note regarding Phoenix versions < 1.3
->
-> This README is written as a guide for Phoenix apps running Phoenix >= 1.3.
-If you are using a
-> version of Phoenix below version 1.3, you can check out the [Phoenix 1.2 README](README-phoenix-1.2.md).

 ## Installation in 4 (or 5) EASY STEPS!